Mame (musical): Original Broadway

 The musical opened on Broadway at the Winter Garden Theatre on May 24, 1966.
 Three years later, it transferred to The Broadway Theatre, where it remained until closing on January 3, 1970.
 Between the two venues, it ran a total of 1,508 performances and five previews.
 The musical was directed by Gene Saks, choreographed by Onna White with scenic design by William and Jean Eckart, costume design by Robert Mackintosh, lighting design by Tharon Musser and orchestrations by Philip J. Lang.
 Besides Lansbury as Mame, the cast included Bea Arthur as Vera Charles, Frankie Michaels as Patrick, Jane Connell as Agnes Gooch, Charles Braswell as Beauregard Jackson Pickett Burnside, and Willard Waterman (who had played Claude Upson in the 1958 film) as Dwight Babcock.
+The original cast also included future Tony Award nominated choreographer Scott Salmon in his Broadway debut in the small part of Mame's friend.

 Lansbury, Arthur and Michaels all won Tony Awards, while Saks, White, the writers, Herman, and set designers William and Jean Eckart all received nominations.

-When Lansbury took a two-week vacation in August 1967 Celeste Holm played the title role, prior to heading the National Tour, and "garnered ecstatic reviews" including from the New York Times.
+When Lansbury took a two-week vacation in August 1967, Celeste Holm played the title role, prior to heading the National Tour, and "garnered ecstatic reviews" including from The New York Times.

 When Lansbury left the Broadway production on March 30, 1968, to take the show on a limited US tour, Janis Paige was the star chosen to be the new Broadway Mame, starting in April 1968.
 Paige's run and the show itself continued to be so successful that she was followed by Jane Morgan (December 1968), who was followed by Ann Miller (May 1969).

-National tours
+US national tours

-Celeste Holm, who played the role on Broadway for two weeks when Lansbury took a vacation, continued in the role in the first National Tour.
-When Lansbury left the Broadway production she led a second limited tour that played in San Francisco starting in April 1968 and also played Los Angeles.
+Celeste Holm, who played the role on Broadway for two weeks when Lansbury took a vacation, continued in the role in the first national tour.
+The cast also included Loretta Swit and Wesley Addy.
+This production toured from August 29, 1967 to June 15, 1968.

+When Lansbury left the Broadway production, she led a brief two-stop California tour that played the Curran Theatre in San Francisco from April 30 to June 23, 1968 and the Dorothy Chandler Pavilion in Los Angeles from June 25 to August 31.
+This production starred Anne Francine, who had replaced Arthur on Broadway, and Connell.

+A third tour opened in New Haven, Connecticut in January, 1969.
+It starred Janet Blair as Mame and Elaine Stritch as Vera.
+This tour closed the following May in Louisville, Kentucky.

+A fourth tour opened the following September in Hartford, Connecticut starring Sheila Smith.
+Patrice Munsel and Anne Russell later led this tour.
+It closed in June, 1970.

+Juliet Prowse led a fifth tour in 1990, produced by Theatre Under The Stars.
+Delphi Lawrence reprised her role of Vera from the 1968 Las Vegas production.